bc0403/ATmega-BLE/README.md

 ## Usage:
 - using "avr-gcc + avrdude" toolchain (ref4);
+- change usb port in "Makefile" according to your develop environment (line 150);
 - use `make flash` to compile and upload codes to MCU;
 - Please disconnect Rx pin on Arduino when uploading code, since Arduino's USART port is shared with usb.